 I have not had a piece of cake in at least two years.

 From memories of my previous gluten days, I remember how a chocolate cake is supposed to taste.
 Guys, this cake is it.
-This gluten-free chocolate cake is everything like a ‘normal’ chocolate cake.
+This gluten-free chocolate cake recipe is everything like a ‘normal’ chocolate cake.

 Holy crap batman, have I officially figured out gluten-free baking?